-12 Celeb Couples Who've Had the Most Fun Double Dates Ever
+14 Celeb Couples Who've Had the Most Fun Double Dates Ever

 AARON & LAUREN WITH JULIANNE & BROOKS

-Newlyweds Julianne Hough and Brooks Laich come together with fellow famous friends Lauren and Aaron Paul to ring in the new year.
-"Can't wait to see what 2018 and the rest of our lives look like!!" the dancing pro wrote on Instagram, captioning the group pic.
+Last year, Julianne Hough and Brooks Laich came together with fellow famous friends Lauren and Aaron Paul to ring in the new year.
+“Can’t wait to see what 2018 and the rest of our lives look like!!” the dancing pro wrote on Instagram, captioning the group pic.

 KELLY & BRANDON WITH GWEN & BLAKE